 Thus, why the first paragraph of the release says something completely different is anyone’s guess.

 News media picked up the release, didn’t do any fact-checking and ran with the “story”.
 I use that word advisedly in this case.
 It was, after all, pure fiction.

-You would just have had to read the HPCSA statement in full to know that the introductory paragraph couldn’t possibly be true.
 But the damage was quickly done.
-And social media did what it does best: spread the message of Noakes’ guilt across the planet.
+And social media did what it does best: spread the message of Noakes’ alleged “guilt” across the planet.

 Twitter and Facebook went into overdrive with premature messages of consolation to Noakes.
 Banters declared outrage at the HPCSA for daring to find against him.
-Trolls began celebrating.
+And of course, the trolls were gleeful.

 Undoing all that will take some time.